openo-beta/Open-O/.devcontainer/README.md

 ### Checksum locks

-This project uses SHA-512 checksums to lock dependency artifacts.
-Whenever you update, add, or remove a library ensure you are updating the SHA-512 value within the dependencies-lock.json
+Whenever you update, add, or remove a library ensure that the changes are reflected in the dependencies-lock.json.

+When updating a library, the integrity value needs to be updated to correspond with the change.

 Keeping these locks in sync ensures reproducible builds and guards against tampered artifacts.